-- MLRI Know Your Rights flier for ABAWDs - DTA's Mass.gov page on work rules - We want to hear from you and your clients!
+- MLRI Know Your Rights flier for ABAWDs in English and in Spanish - DTA's Mass.gov page on work rules, including explanatory videos in 11 languages. - We want to hear from you and your clients!
 Please share this form with your clients to help us understand how ABAWD work rules are impacting their lives, and support advocacy against expanded work rules. - Join the statewide SNAP Coalition to stay up to date on SNAP and ways you can take action to protect and improve SNAP.
 The coalition meets virtually on the fourth Tuesday of every month.
 Email Vicky Negus vnegus@mlri.org or Pat Baker pbaker@mlri.org to join.